On the final day of the book tour for Kat French’s new book called ‘A Summer Scandal’, we talk about the great authors of the bonkbusters.

 What Jackie is to LA, Jilly is to the rolling English countryside.
 Her Rutshire Chronicles (‘Riders’, ‘Rivals’, Polo, etc.) are a delicious thrill, full of adultery and scandal set amongst the British upper-class Polo and foxhunting crowd.
 Huge, heavy books that you read slowly so as not to get to the end too soon, and the ultimate sexy anti-hero in Rupert Campbell Black.
 Often loathsome but as sexy as they come, he is the poster boy of all things bonkbuster.

 I read ‘Lace’ at a rather impressionable age, and it has stayed with me ever since!
 I doubt there is a romance writer alive who doesn’t envy the line “Which one of you bitches is my mother?” – it’s a twisty tale of revenge and revelations set in the sixties and seventies, and is as much a story of four women’s friendship and self discovery as it is about Lily’s search for her mother.
 Anyone who has read Lace will never look at a goldfish in the same way again…

-You can buy Anything for Her from Amazon and will be available to buy from good bookshops from 22nd March 2018.
+You can buy A Summer Scandal from Amazon and is available to buy from good bookshops.